Taijiang County

 Taijiang County (台江县 (台江縣, Táijiāng Xiàn)) is a county in eastern Guizhou province, China.
 It is under the administration of the Qiandongnan Miao and Dong Autonomous Prefecture.

 Taijiang County is a county under the jurisdiction of Qiandongnan Prefecture, Guizhou Province.
 It is located in the southeastern part of Guizhou Province and the middle of Qiandongnan Miao and Dong Autonomous Prefecture.
 There are Highway 65 and National Highway 320 passing through the county.
 According to the seventh census data, as of 0:00 on November 1, 2020, the resident population of Taijiang County was 122,861.

+Administrative divisions

+Taijiang County is divided into 2 subdistricts, 4 towns and 3 townships: